 What is GCDHH?

-Established in 1987, Georgia Council for the Hearing Impaired, Inc. is a statewide nonprofit organization that provides a variety of assistive services to the deaf and hard of hearing, their family members, friends, local state and federal agencies.
+Established in 1987, Georgia Center of the Deaf and Hard of Hearing, Inc. is a statewide nonprofit organization that provides a variety of assistive services to the deaf and hard of hearing, their family members, friends, local state and federal agencies.

 How is GCDHH funded?